paypal/releasinator/README.md

 9. ✓ Push to external repo (once live in external package manager).
 10. ✓ Create PRs into any downstream dependencies, including the release notes in the PR.
 Examples:

-    * Create a PR into Cordova when there's an Android or iOS release.
+    * Create a PR into Cordova when there is an Android or iOS release.
     * Create a PR into any other framework that has a direct dependency on this repo.

 11. Using the downstream methods, one can add those same release notes within the release notes of the downstream repo.